Splizard/buildacity/Readme.md

 charged up, click on a building to charge it.
 You will collect coins this way.
 Use these coins to fix broken energy sources so that you can survive and expand your city!

+## Assets
+The assets for this game have been sourced from various CC0 sources.
+The houses, buildings and roads are by Kenny [https://kenney.nl].
+The sounds have been sourced from Freesound [https://freesound.org].

+The wind turbine is made by me.

 ## Features Wishlist / Roadmap
 A list of features that would be nice to have, if you are